anandshivam44/DevOpsAutomation/LinuxCommands.md

 ```
 ___
 #### hard link ln
-Every file in linux has a inode number.
-This inode number points to an object in teh disk.
+Every file in Linux has an inode number.
+This inode number points to an object in the disk.
 When you see a file in file explorer.
 It is just pointing to the object using its Inode Number.
 When you create a hard link, you can see another that points to the same object using the same inode number.
-Both the files are same just different representation.
-Both file show the same content.
+Both the files are the same just different representations.
+Both files show the same content.
 If one of them is deleted the other file remains.

-Size of a hard link is the actual size of the file because it points to inode number object in the disk
+The size of a hard link is the actual size of the file because it points to an inode number object in the disk

 ```bash
 # ln {original-filename} {hardlink-filename}